Table of Contents

 Beyond the specific requirements for consent and user choice, transparency and disclosure, and user access and deletion, it is also important to implement Google Analytics 4 with user privacy as a core focus.
-GA4 provides a number of features that should be considered in order to meet all relevant regulatory requirements as well as user expectations.
+GA4 provides several features that should be considered to meet all relevant regulatory requirements as well as user expectations.

 In past versions of Google Analytics, IP Anonymization was opt-in and had to be configured in your tracking script.
 With GA4, IP Anonymization is the standard and is always enabled.
 This represents a good step in providing a more privacy-friendly solution.

 One of the principles of GDPR is that personal data must only be processed for the duration of the activity for which it was collected.
 You cannot store data for the sake of storing it.
-As a result of this requirement (and as a general best practice), thought should go into how long data is stored in Google Analytics 4 based upon your industry and use cases.
+Because of this requirement (and as a general best practice), thought should go into how long data is stored in Google Analytics 4 based upon your industry and use cases.